qTox/qTox/INSTALL.md

 Clone the repository (https://github.com/tux3/qTox.git) with your preferred  Git client.
-[SmartGit](http://www.syntevo.com/smartgit/) is very nice for this task (you may need to add the path to the git.exe system variable Path).
-The following steps assume that you cloned the repository at "C:\qTox".
+[SmartGit](http://www.syntevo.com/smartgit/) is very nice for this task (you may need to add the path to the `git.exe` system variable Path).
+The following steps assume that you cloned the repository at `C:\qTox`.
 If you decided to choose another location, replace corresponding parts.

 ### Getting dependencies
-Run bootstrap.bat in cloned C:\qTox directory.
+Run `bootstrap.bat` in cloned `C:\qTox` directory.
 Script will download rest of dependencies compile them and put to appropriate directories.